 Craig Wood Golf Club

-Lake Placid Golf Club
+Lake Placid Golf Club3 courses, one club

 The Lake Placid Club is one of the region’s outstanding century-old golf destinations, with 45 holes over three courses.
 My favorite is the Pristine Nine, a short course of mostly par 3s.
 It’s one of the best after work activities in the region, taking just about 90 minutes to play on a meticulously-maintained course.
 According to one of my colleagues, moose are known to frequent the course as they love to go for a dip on hole 7 where the tee shot goes over a pond.